-The project focuses on the abandoned Russian mining town of Pyramiden (The Pyramid) on Svalbard, on the 79th parallel.
+Bipolar Horizon focuses on the abandoned Russian mining town of The Pyramid in Svalbard, on the 79th parallel North.

 Mining activity at Pyramiden came to an end in 1996 after many decades of coal extraction.
 The discontinuation was apparently a consequence of Perestroika, of the transition to a more market-oriented economic policy, and changes in the global balance of power.
 All human activity in the little community of between 800 and 1000 inhabitants was wound up in the course of a mere three months.
 The speed of the shut-down and the town’s geographical location in the icy wastes of Svalbard meant that the fixtures and furnishing both of private and especially institutional quarters in the town were left more or less intact.
 The result can be viewed as an image of a “get in – get rich – get out” culture.
 The place creates an impression of being suspended in time, making it almost possible to believe that people will return at any moment to resume their activities.
 For example, in the cultural house (see map) one finds a library containing many thousands of books, a music room and ballet studios.
 At the hospital, medicine still stands on the shelves and medical journals languish on the desks.
 The flats still contain furniture, and cuttings about music groups and cars still hang on the walls of children’s bedrooms.
 Meanwhile, the place also shows clear signs of destruction.